andrewskyboss/milestone-project-04/README.md

 - **Scope plane** - represents features we want to include into design.
   - This project includes following features:
-      - Header navigation.
-      - Mobile navigation.
+      - Header/Mobile navigation.
       - Registration system.
       - Login functionality.
+      - E Commerce functionality
+      - Payment system functionality
+      - Mail Notification/ Confirmation system
+      - Toast notification System
       - Create, Read, Update and Delete functionality.
       - Intuitive design.
       - SVG logo on top of the page.
       - Grid/Card images as a visual representatives.
       - Search functionality.
-      - Contact form.
       - Social media icons.

 - **Structure plane** - this project’s information is structured and logically placed into the main navigation.
 As well, this project’s content is taken from the MongoDB database.
 The structure of Database tables are presented in this [link to a database schema](DATABASE.md).